A Deep Dive Into the Exotic Luxury of Gayo Coffee

 • Bergendal – A Dutch heritage variety, elegant with soft fruit and herbal notes.

-• Gayo Longberry – Revered as a premium specialty, with floral, fruity, and chocolate layers.
+• Gayo Longberry – Revered as a premium speciality, with floral, fruity, and chocolate layers.

 • Rambung – Distinguished by its grand bean size and vigorous growth.